leenyburger/sfu_landing_page_jekyll/_posts/2021-11-02-s3-rails-file-uploads-the-complete-how-to-guide.md

 }
 {% endhighlight %}

-This policy is separated into two parts because the List action is performed on the bucket itself and the put/get/delete actions are performed on objects *in* the bucket.
+This policy is separated into two parts because the list action is performed on the bucket itself and the put/get/delete actions are performed on objects *in* the bucket.

-Click through the “Next buttons” until you get to the “Name your policy” page.
-Give the policy a specific name and a description so you’ll remember what it is!
+Now, we'll click through the “Next buttons” until we get to the “Name your policy” page.
+Give the policy a specific name and a description so we'll remember what it is!

 ![name-policy](/assets/uploads/name-policy.png)

 Click on “Create Policy” to finalize the policy.

+### Step 7:

-Once the policy has been created, you’ll need to create API access keys for the IAM user you just created.
+Once the policy has been created, we'll need to create API access keys for the IAM user we just created.

-You should be directed to your IAM policy page.
+We should be directed to our IAM policy page.
 In the left-hand sidebar, click on “users” again.

-Click on the user you previously created, and select “Attach existing policies directly”
+Click on the user we previously created, and select “Attach existing policies directly.”

 ![attach-directly](/assets/uploads/attach-directly.png)

-Check the policy you just created (tutorial-bucket-policies) and Click “Next: Tags”, then “Next: Review” “Create User”
+Check the policy that we just created (tutorial-bucket-policies), and click “Next: Tags,” then “Next: Review,” then “Create User.”

-If this is successful, you’ll now be on a screen that provides access keys.
+If this is successful, we'll now be on a screen that provides access keys.
 Download these keys and save them somewhere safe!

 ![access-keys](/assets/uploads/access-keys.png)

-Quick reminder - do not *ever* put your secret access key in plaintext in your application and push to Github (for example).
-If your keys are exposed you can deactivate them and create new ones from the Users page.
+Quick reminder - we do not *ever* want to put our secret access key in plaintext in our application and push to Github (for example).
+If our keys are exposed, we can deactivate them and create new ones from the Users page.

 ## RETURN TO RAILS APP